Frequently Asked Questions

 GMF invests approximately $25,000 in each fellow.
-Fellows contribute to this by covering their registration fee upon acceptance into the program to the amount of $1,050 for Americans and $850 for Europeans, and out-of-pocket expenses during the program of $1,500 on average.
+Fellows meet this investment by covering their registration fee upon acceptance into the program of $3,000 for Fellows with a corporate or business background, $1,500 for American Fellows and $1,250 for European Fellows coming from the non-profit or government sector.* In addition, we estimate out-of-pocket expenses during the program of $1,500 on average.
 The registration fee, which is lower for Europeans who also have visa expenses, comes with a one-year bronze membership in GMF’s Alumni Leadership Council.
-A fee waiver is available to those individuals who demonstrate a clear financial need and inability to share costs in this way.*
+Financial assistance is available to those individuals who demonstrate a clear financial need and inability to cost-share this way.**

 **Applicants from Eastern Partnership countries are exempt from the obligation to pay this fee.

-- Two practical phases (stages) at leading institutions in the U.S. and Europe (24 days of transatlantic first-hand experience)
+- Two practical phases (stages) at leading institutions in the United States and Europe (24 days of transatlantic first-hand experience).